-- ★ Planting wheat following wheat or following crops that are hosts for the take-all fungus and/or make the soil conducive for attack of wheat roots by the fungus. - ★ Early planting favors early infection and establishment of the fungus on the root system, and lengthens the period of time favorable for attack. - Any nutritional or environmental stress, especially during seedling or early tillering growth stages. - ★ Soil pH values of 5.8 and higher. - ★ Liming moderately acid soils (pH 5.4 to 5.6) has increased take-all.
-However, on severely acid soils (pH less than 5.4), aluminum and manganese toxicity and decreased P uptake reduce vigor of wheat roots and plants.
-This reduced development of new roots increases severity of take-all attacks. - ★ Wet soils, especially in the spring, favor fungus spread throughout the root system. - \bigstar Uptake of nitrate-nitrogen (NO3-N) by wheat plants, especially in the fall. - ★ Leaving infected crowns and roots in the seedbed at planting time. - ★ Mild winters and cool springs.
+\star Planting wheat following wheat or after crops that are hosts for the take-all fungus, makes soils conducive for attack of wheat roots.

+\star Early planting favors active fall infection and establishment of the fungus on the root system, and lengthens the period of time favorable for attack.

+★ Any N, P, K, S, or other nutrient deficiency during fall seedling growth or before spring fertilization-N stress may be most critical.

+★ Soil pH values of 5.8 and higher.

+\bigstar Liming moderately acid soils (pH 5.4 to 5.6) has increased take-all.

+\star Wet soils, especially in the spring, favor fungus spread throughout the root system.

+★ Uptake of NO3-N (nitrate) by wheat.

+\star Leaving infected crowns and roots in the seedbed at planting time.

+★ Mild winters and cool springs.